kinsbrunner/chefit/README.md

 # Minimum Viable Product - CHEFIT!

-The agreed scope forthe MVP is:
+The agreed scope for the MVP is:

 * Basic homepage
 * Chef administration